liujie-zheng/face-to-bmi-vit/README.md

 ```

 ## Run a demo
 1. (Optional) replace ./data/test_pic.jpg with your own image.
-Note: the face should occupy a substantial part of the image for optimal results.
+Note: a face should occupy a substantial part of the image for optimal results.
 2. In root directory, run:
 ```
 cd scripts